The Value of Tools

 Some tools are certainly more useful than others.
 For example, media is a tool for shaping the global consciousness, sometimes wielded by those with far more power than they deserve, like the modern day media barons and oligarchs.
 You may have heard the phrase “the medium is the message”, which the BBC also did a nice explainer on, and once understood properly is very difficult to un-understand.
 The media is not so much about delivering messages, but rather it’s a modern day tool for controlling which messages are permitted to exist in the minds of those who tune in to the media delivery systems.

-You may notice that most of the examples I gave above related to advertising companies.
-Marshall McLuhan (of “the medium is the message” fame) also had much to say about ads.
+Marshall McLuhan (of “the medium is the message” fame) also had much to say about ads, recognizing that advertising itself is a tool—one designed to shape perception and desire.

 One well known historical figure was a person named Leonardo from a town called Vinci in the Tuscany region of Italy.
 During his lifetime he was most well known for his artwork which included paintings and sculptures.
 Later he became more well known for his writings, contraptions, ideas, and various other creations which we mostly know about through his writings.